2018 Dutch municipal elections: Results

 After the 2018 municipal elections, the GroenLinks held the largest share of seats on the municipal council, though not enough to hold a majority.
 As no party held a majority, a left-leaning governing coalition was formed between GroenLinks, D66, the Labour Party, and the Socialist Party, which together hold 26 of the city's 45 council seats.

 The new city council elected Femke Halsema, a member of the GroenLinks, to be the mayor of Amsterdam.
-Halsema is the first women to be elected mayor of Amsterdam, as well as the first member of the GroenLinks to take that position.
+Halsema is the first woman to be elected mayor of Amsterdam, as well as the first member of the GroenLinks to take that position.